tavobarrientos/tavobarrientos.github.io/src/content/blog/ollama-phi3-semantic-kernel-csharp.md

 In this post we going to create something very simple, in a future posts I hope that we can see something more complicated around Semantic Kernel.

-We need to create a console App, you can use Dotnet CLI or directly in Visual Studio or Rider, you can name your project as you want, the important part is when we add the connection to the SML.
+We need to create a console App, you can use Dotnet CLI or directly in Visual Studio or Rider, you can name your project as you want, the important part is when we add the connection to the SLM.

 ```powershell
 dotnet new console -n Ollama.SemanticKernel -o .